CFOP method

-Cube mid-solve on the OLL step.
+Cube during the OLL step of the CFOP method.

-The CFOP method (Cross – F2L (first 2 layers) – OLL (orientate last layer) – PLL (permutate last layer)), also known as the Fridrich method, is one of the most commonly used methods in speedsolving a 3×3×3 Rubik's Cube.
-It is one of the fastest methods with the other most notable ones being Roux and ZZ.
-This method was first developed in the early 1980s, combining innovations by a number of speedcubers.
-Jessica Fridrich, a Czech speedcuber and the namesake of the method, is generally credited for popularizing it by publishing it online in 1997.
+The CFOP method, also known as the Fridrich method, is one of the most widely used methods for speedsolving the 3×3×3 Rubik's Cube.
+CFOP stands for Cross, First Two Layers (F2L), Orientation of the Last Layer (OLL), and Permutation of the Last Layer (PLL).
+Alongside the Roux and ZZ methods, it is regarded as one of the fastest and most popular methods used in competitive speedcubing.
+The method was first developed in the early 1980s through the combined innovations of several speedcubers.
+Jessica Fridrich, a Czech speedcuber after whom the method is commonly named, is generally credited with popularizing it after publishing her approach online in 1997.

-The method works by first solving a cross typically on the bottom, continuing to solve the first two layers together (F2L), orienting the last layer (OLL), and finally permuting the last layer (PLL).
-There are 119 algorithms in total to learn the full method, with 41 for F2L, 57 for full OLL, and 21 for full PLL.
-On top of that, there are other algorithm sets like ZBLL and COLL (corners of the last layer) that can be learned in addition to CFOP to improve solving efficiency even further.
-F2L can be improved using special algorithms to reduce the need to rotate or change grip on the cube; this is known as advanced F2L.
-This method of F2L has far more algorithms than the basic 41, and the fastest speedsolvers can memorize hundreds of algorithms for this step, including learning multiple algorithms for the same case.
+The method begins by solving a cross, typically on the bottom face of the cube, before solving the first two layers simultaneously (F2L).
+The final layer is then completed in two stages: first by orienting its pieces (OLL) and then by permuting them into their correct positions (PLL).
+Learning the full method requires memorizing 119 algorithms: 41 for F2L, 57 for full OLL, and 21 for full PLL.
+Additional algorithm sets, such as ZBLL (Zborowski–Bruchem Last Layer) with 493 algorithms(which include 21 PLLs) and COLL (Corners of the Last Layer) with 42 algorithms, can also be learned to further improve solving efficiency.

+F2L can be optimized using advanced F2L, which employs additional algorithms to reduce cube rotations and regrips.
+Advanced F2L contains significantly more algorithms than the standard 41 cases, and many top speedcubers memorize hundreds of algorithms for this step, including multiple algorithms for the same case.

-However, the F2L step can also be done with intuitive F2L, where the solver intuitively solves the step through basic rules, requiring no memorisation of notated algorithms, at the expense of efficiency.
-By doing F2L intuitively, and by splitting OLL and PLL into two sections each (leaving 10 algorithms for OLL and 6 for PLL), the method can be done with as few as 16 algorithms.
+Alternatively, the F2L step can be solved using intuitive F2L, in which the solver relies on general solving principles rather than memorized algorithms, trading efficiency for accessibility.
+Combined with beginner versions of OLL and PLL that divide each stage into two parts (requiring 10 algorithms for OLL and 6 for PLL), the CFOP method can be learned with as few as 16 algorithms.